 BetMGM Bonus Code SIBONUS50 Offers Up to $1,500 for UConn vs. Michigan Championship Game

-The BetMGM bonus code SIBONUS50 delivers up to $1,500 in bonus bets for new users betting on Monday's UConn vs. Michigan championship game.
-This welcome offer requires the promo code SIBONUS50 and provides bonus bets if your first wager loses.
-Take advantage of this opportunity and other sportsbook promos available April 5.
+New users can claim up to $1,500 in bonus bets with BetMGM bonus code SIBONUS50 for Monday's UConn vs. Michigan championship game.
+The promotion returns your stake in bonus bets if your first wager loses.
+Check out the latest sportsbook promos available as of Sunday, April 5.

 How the BetMGM bonus code works for UConn vs. Michigan betting